 When is it a home equity loan a bad idea?

 You will be losing the equity you built in your home, so be smart about how you use the funds.
 Getting a home equity loan to fund a vacation or buy a new car is a big no-no.

 You should save up for big purchases that are not related to increasing your home’s value or eliminating high-interest debt.

 When is it practical to take out a home equity loan?

-Paying off high interest credit card debt is always risky but you limit that risk with consistent income.
+Paying off high-interest credit card debt is always risky, but you limit that risk with consistent income.
 Paying off debt at interest rates above 15%-20% with a loan at 6-8% could potentially save you thousands of dollars is a good move as well.

-Are home equity loans a good, or bad idea?
+Are home equity loans a good or bad idea?

-If you are just needing $10,000-$15,000 you should apply for a personal loan first to see what kind of rates your offered.
+If you need $10,000-$15,000, you should apply for a personal loan first to see what kind of rates you offered.